GuiDevloper/nullstack-markprompt/README.md

 Rename the **.env.example** file to **.env** and update with your MarkPrompt keys.

+> With exception of keys, the project configuration data is in the `PROJECTS` constant at [projects.ts](./src/utils/projects.ts), replace that to make it work as you like

 Run the app in development mode:

 `pnpm start`